Last Updated on February 12, 2024 by Louise Carter

-This belief is problematic because cottage cheese doesn’t contain enough tryptophan to promote melatonin production.
+Cottage cheese doesn’t contain enough tryptophan to promote melatonin production.

 Tryptophan has difficulty passing through the blood-brain barrier in the presence of other amino acids.

 How Much Cottage Cheese Do I Eat Before Bed?

-Nobody wants to eat multiple bowls of cottage cheese before bed.
-So, the best way to make the most of your cheese supply is by coupling it with carb-rich foods.
+Nobody wants to eat multiple bowls of cottage cheese before bed, so the most effective way to consume it is by pairing it with carb-rich foods.

 According to The American Journal of Clinical Nutrition, carbohydrates with a high glycemic index increase tryptophan plasma in healthy adults.

 What Does Cottage Cheese Do Before Bed?